mumbleskates/prost/README.md

 the `tag` attribute on the first field after the gap.
 The following fields will be tagged sequentially starting from the next number.

-When defining message types for interoperation, or when fields are likely to be added, removed, or shuffled, it may be good practice to explicitly specify the tags of all fields in a struct instead, but this is not mandatory.
+When defining message types for interoperation -- or when fields are likely to be added, removed, or shuffled -- it may be good practice to explicitly specify the tags of all fields in a struct instead, but this is not mandatory.

 <details><summary>Example of a struct with a derived `Message` impl</summary>